-Adolescents and teens with this disorder are at particular risk of developing a form of an SUD.
-Research focused on ADHD and alcohol abuse within this age group reports that within one study, the prevalence of alcohol use within ADHD teens was nearly double that of those without the disorder, at 40 percent and 22 percent, respectively.
-Science Daily reports that ADHD teens had over three times the instance of an SUD, at ten percent, when compared to peers without ADHD, at three percent.
+Adolescents and teens with this disorder are at particular risk of developing a form of a SUD.
+The research focused on ADHD and alcohol abuse within this age group reports that within one study, the prevalence of alcohol use within ADHD teens was nearly double that of those without the disorder, at 40 percent and 22 percent, respectively.
+Science Daily reports that ADHD teens had over three times the instance of a SUD, at ten percent, when compared to peers without ADHD, at three percent.
 Keep in mind, those who begin abusing substances earlier in life have an increased risk of developing substance use disorders later in life.

 Why Does ADHD Increase A Person’s Risk Of Substance Abuse?

 Contrary to characteristics of recreational drug use, many ADHD substance abusers do not illicitly use substances in an attempt to get high or achieve a euphoric state, rather they are using drugs or alcohol as a means to self-medicate symptoms associated with this disorder.
 ADDitude Magazine reports on this, quoting Timothy Wilens, M.D., associate professor of psychiatry at Harvard Medical School, as saying that only 30 percent of young adults surveyed used substances for the pleasurable effect, in comparison to the 70 percent who used them to “improve their mood, to sleep better, or for other reasons.”
 He continued, saying “They need something to calm their brain enough to be productive.”